 - You don’t understand how revolutionary cryptocurrency is (i.e., you’ve not educated yourself fully).

-An oft-mentioned piece of advice parroted across the community is to only invest what you can afford to lose (#4 on this list).
+An oft-mentioned piece of advice parroted across the community is to only invest what you can afford to lose.
 If you’ve ignored this golden nugget, then you’re going to be more emotionally involved in the roller-coaster of cryptocurrency market movements.
 This is exactly what we do not want, as it makes it harder to think rationally.

 Cryptocurrency is truly the deepest rabbit hole I’ve ever fallen down.
 Along the way, there are twists, turns, and traps.
 There is just so much to know and understand.
 And while it’s nice to internalise that additional knowledge, it isn’t necessary to appreciate how revolutionary cryptocurrency is.
 With a bit of curiosity and half a weekend, it’s reasonable to understand the essence of what cryptocurrency is all about.
 There are lots of resources aimed at beginners, some of which you can find in the /r/Bitcoin FAQ.
 I frequently recommend the ‘Bitcoin for Beginners’ playlist by Andreas Antonopoulos.
 If you’re like most, digesting the basics should leave you really excited about what cryptocurrency could do for the world.